 A note from the Program Director...

 Welcome to the Mercy Medical Center-Des Moines General Surgery Residency Program.
-After previously functioning as one of the oldest and most respected osteopathic surgery residencies, our program is now fully accredited as an ACGME program.
-With our long history of osteopathic training, we continue to welcome applications from highly qualified graduates of osteopathic institutions, as well as those from allopathic medical schools.
+After previously functioning as one of the oldest and most respected osteopathic surgery residencies, our program is now in ACGME pre-accreditation status.
+With our long history of osteopathic training, we continue to welcome applications from highly qualified graduates of osteopathic institutions.

 The Mercy Surgery Residency is a five-year non-pyramidal general surgery program, with four residents at each postgraduate level.
 In addition to an expansive general surgery exposure, there is a wide variety of surgical subspecialty training available within our tertiary care facility taught by fellowship-trained faculty.
 These include Vascular Surgery, Trauma-ICU, Transplant, Breast Surgery, Surgical Oncology, Pediatrics and Cardiothoracic.
 Because of the extensive breadth of surgical services available at Mercy Medical Center, there is no need for our residents to travel to any other facilities to acquire the surgical experience mandated by the accrediting bodies.
 For residents who wish to, there is time allocated during the fourth year for elective surgical rotations either in or outside the region.
 Additionally, for trainees interested in an academic surgical career and/or fellowship training, up to a year can be taken between the PGY-3 and PGY-4 year to pursue appropriate research opportunities.
 Historically, surgery residents who have chosen to do a year of research have completed this year in conjunction with basic science faculty either at Des Moines University or at the University of Iowa.